ainzzorl/goodcode/index.md

 [Code Catalog](https://codecatalog.org) offers a more straightforward way to learn from open-source projects.
 We present a curated collection of annotated code examples that we find instructive.
 The examples are:
 * Taken from **popular, established open-source projects**.
 * **Instructive**.
-They solve somewhat general problems, similar to what some other coders on some projects could be facing.
-They use some pattern you could use some day.
+They solve somewhat general problems, similar to what other coders could be facing in their projects.
+They use patterns that you could apply one day.
 * Somewhat **self-contained**.
 They can be understood with little knowledge of the surrounding context.
 * **Small**-ish.
 One example can be read in one sitting.
 * **Non-trivial**.